kjellwinblad/c_maps/README.md

 ### Step by Step Instructions ###

-1. `git clone git://github.com/kjellwinblad/c_skiplist.git`
+1. `git clone git://github.com/kjellwinblad/c_maps.git`
 2. `cd c_skiplist`
 3. `make run_test_skiplist`

 If everything is alright the message *"SKIPLIST TESTS COMPLETED!"* will be printed to standard output.

 ## Run Benchmark ##

 1. Follow the instructions in section *Build and Test*
 2. `make run_benchmark_skiplist`

+## Usage  ##

+The best way to see how the data-structures is currently to look in the file `test_skiplist.c` and `test_kvset.c`